 Then, from a point a few centimeters from the eye, take about 8-10 turns back toward the hook, finally threading the doubled line through the gap between the turns and the eye.

 Finally, lubricate it with saliva and then cinch it up tight with a steady, continuous pull.

 This is one of the two braid knots you need to know, the other being for connecting your braided reel line to a monofilament leader.
 The best knot for that is the Albright Knot.

 Artwork by Andrew Simpson

-If you like the idea of having the most popular saltwater fishing knots all together in one place for easy reference, this handy little pocket guide is just the thing.
+If you like the idea of having the most popular sea fishing knots in one place for easy reference, then this handy little 'Pocket Guide to Saltwater Fishing Knots' is just the thing.

 Being spiral bound it opens flat, leaving both hands free to tie the knot - and it's waterproof!

 There are many kinds of saltwater fish hooks are out there, but what are they all for?
 Not just the usual J hooks, but circle hooks, offset-shank hooks, wide-gap hooks, double hooks and treble hooks

 May 20, 15 03:32 AM

 Saltwater fish identification can be a bit tricky at times, especially when you're starting out in saltwater fishing, but these fish illustrations and descriptions will be useful for all sea anglers